istio/istio.io/_docs/tasks/istio-auth.md

 ### Option 1: Using Per-Namespace CA

-Per namespace CA is convenient for doing experiments, because each Istio CAs is scoped within a namespace thus they do not interfere with each other and are easy to clean up.
+Per namespace CA is convenient for doing experiments.
+Because each Istio CA is scoped within a namespace, Istio CAs in different namespaces will not interfere with each other and they are easy to clean up.

 We have one-off scripts *istio-auth-X.yaml* for deploying all Istio components including Istio CA into the namespace.
-Follow the general instructions on [Installing Istio](https://istio.io/docs/tasks/installing-istio.html), and **follow the "deploy Istio CA" steps**.
+Follow the general instructions on [Installing Istio](https://istio.io/docs/tasks/installing-istio.html), and **follow "With Istio auth Enabled" steps**.

 ### Option 2: (Recommended) Using Per-Cluster CA

 Only a single Istio CA is deployed for the Kubernetes cluster, in a dedicated namespace.
 Doing this offers the following benefits:
-* In the near future, the dedicated namespace will use [Kubernetes RBAC](https://kubernetes.io/docs/admin/authorization/rbac/)(beta in Kubernetes V1.6) to provide security boundary.
+* In the near future, the dedicated namespace will use [Kubernetes RBAC](https://kubernetes.io/docs/admin/authorization/rbac/) (beta in Kubernetes V1.6) to provide security boundary.
 This will offer strong security for Istio CA.
 * Services in the same Kubernetes cluster but different namespaces are able to talk to each other through Istio auth without extra trust setup.